mickymacirl/CI-P2-Quiz-RS/README.md

 ### Features to be Added

-- In this game it would be useful to have a high scores and to remember username when visiting site.
+- In this quiz it would be useful to have a high scores and to remember username when visiting site.

-- This game could have additional questions from the CISM or other ISACA certifications.
+- This quiz could have additional questions from the CISM or other ISACA certifications.

 - Expand the test and have the answers in a seprate json file.